 - Reservation Window is 120 Days for ALL campgrounds on the NEW Elite, and 180 Days for Elite Connections and Odyssey.
 By comparison, our older Elite membership has a reservation window of 90 days for some TT campgrounds (Outdoor World and Mid Atlantic Resorts) and 120 days for the rest.

-- Ability to finance membership purchase for up to 6 years, with monthly payments (being a resale, we had to pay for our Elite membership in full up front)
+- Ability to finance membership purchase for up to 6 years, with monthly payments.
+Ours being a resale, we had to pay for our Elite membership in full up front.

-- Membership is activated immediately (we had to wait for almost 4 weeks for TT Member Transfers to process, it can be faster but up to 4 weeks is not uncommon, especially during busy times like Spring-Summer)
+- Membership is activated immediately.
+We had to wait for almost 4 weeks for TT Member Transfers to process it.
+Sometimes can be faster but up to 4 weeks is not uncommon, especially during busy times like Spring-Summer.

-The upshot is, we feel both options for TT membership upgrades – NEW and RESALE – are worthwhile and have their unique advantages – it all depends on which of these are most important to you.
+The upshot is, we feel both options for Thousand Trails memberships upgrades – NEW and RESALE – are worthwhile and have their unique advantages.
+It all depends on which of these are most important to you.

 Which is the best option for you – New or Resale?

 Prices on the NEW membership upgrades from Thousand Trails usually cost around $6,000, depending on what promotions they have running at the time.
-The best way to find out the latest prices is to contact Jim and Brandy (see below for their contact info) as Thousand Trails doesn’t publish the prices of their membership upgrades on their website, only prices for the Zone Camping Pass (that’s their sneaky way of getting you in the door!
-Ha!)
+The best way to find out the latest prices is to contact Jim and Brandy.
+See below for their contact info.
+Thousand Trails doesn’t publish the prices of their membership upgrades on their website.
+They only list prices for the Zone Camping Pass.
+That’s their sneaky way of getting you in the door!
+Ha!

 Save $500 when you mention RVLOVE

-To get more information or prices on buying a NEW TT membership upgrade (eg. Elite from Thousand Trails, contact Jim and Brandy Reneau on 770-622-4188 or email them at email@example.com and mention RVLove.
+To get more information or prices on buying a NEW Thousand Trails memberships upgrades (eg. Elite from Thousand Trails, contact Jim and Brandy Reneau on 770-622-4188 or email them at firstname.lastname@example.org and mention RVLove.
 They will give you a $500 discount when you mention RVLove.
 And as I mentioned above, they are no-pressure team, so don’t hesitate to pick up the phone and call them, they are very friendly and easygoing folks.